piechartssuck/courses/README.md

-A full list of univeristy level courses I taught as an Assistant Professor mostly written in R
+A full list of university level courses I taught as an Assistant Professor mostly written in R

 - EDP 611: Measurement/Evaluation in Educational Psychology
     - [Course site](https://edp611.asocialdatascientist.com)